rollator3000/BWM-Article/README.md

 #### [2] 01_Create_BWM_Pattern.R
     - All files in data/raw are fully observed & do not contain missing values
-    - Define functions to induce the different BWM-Pattern in the raw data
+    - Define functions to split a DF into Test & Train-Set & induce the different BWM-Pattern in the sets then
-    - Based on the resulting data, the various approaches can be evaluated then
+    - Based on the resulting data, the various approaches can be evaluated

 #### [3] 02_Complete_Case_Approach.R
-    - Evaluate the Complete-Case approach on the data with BWM
+    - Evaluate the Complete-Case approach on the data with induced BWM (both Test- & Train-Set)
-    - Results are stored in 'Docs/Evaluation_Results/CC_Approach'
+    - Results of the evaluation are stored in 'Docs/Evaluation_Results/CC_Approach'

 ## Folder-Structure
 ```